Last updated on December 31, 2017.

 - Mixed: Involves any combination of the above.

 Now the real question is, how should battlerites be picked?
 Well, there are several factors to consider.
 And while some may say that certain choices are “must-have” battlerites, I rarely think it’s that simple.
 There are several approaches you can have, and certain approaches fit better with certain champions.

 Here are some of the things I consider when choosing battlerites.
 If you want to learn how to pick rather than just what to pick, this post is for you.
 If you don’t understand why certain battlerites are good or bad, this post is for you.
 If you’re looking for champion-specific builds, this is NOT the post for you.

 1. Reliable battlerites are generally more valuable.
-This is probably the most important factor that I consider when I’m picking within a tier.
+This is probably the most important factor when building a loadout.
 Is this battlerite “reliable”?
 Will I be able to use it “on demand”?
 What is its “uptime”?
 All three questions are different ways the ask the same thing.

 For example, Jade’s Evasion (removed in patch 0.8) was powerful for many reasons, but one thing that made it so good was that its usage didn’t depend on external factors.
 Immaterial was always guaranteed on Stealth.
 When you needed it, it was there.
 It was reliable — you could rely on it.